Do you have what it takes

 TO BECOME A TRAINFEST JUNIOR ENGINEER?

-Participants could earn a “Trainfest Junior Engineer Certificate of Achievement” and a Trainfest Junior Engineer Membership Card.
+Participants can earn a “Trainfest Junior Engineer Certificate of Achievement” and a Trainfest Junior Engineer Membership Card.
 The membership card entitles the Junior Engineer to discounts for model railroad merchandise at participating area hobby shops listed on the back of the membership card.

 Four separate levels with specific tasks have been designed to provide a well-rounded introductory understanding of railroading.

-To accomplish Level I, the participant, at least 5 years old, needs to accomplish at least 4 of the 7 tasks listed below to receive their Junior Engineer Certificate
+To accomplish Level I, the participant, at least 5 years old, needs to accomplish at least 4 of the 7 tasks listed below to receive their Junior Engineer Certificate:

-- Operate a Train on at least three different model railroads at Trainfest
+- Operate a Train on at least three different model railroads at Trainfest.

 - Learn what three different whistle signals mean and what turning on the bell means.

 - Pick-up and set-out freight cars on at least one layout.

 - Identify what the three color signals mean, by which an engineer operates his train.

 - Identify and find three of these five types of railroad locomotives: Steam, Diesel, Traction, Turbine, Gas-Electric.